mikeee/ChocoPackages/README.md

 * automatic - packages that are automatically maintained using CI.
 * icons - central image store for all the packages.
+* manual - packages that are not automatically maintained/updated.
 * _scripts - miscellaneous scripts for helping with (automatic) packaging.
 * setup - scripts for the packaging process.